Yeast: History

 The word yeast comes from Old English gist, gyst, and from the Indo-European root yes-, meaning "boil", "foam", or "bubble".
 Yeast microbes are probably one of the earliest domesticated organisms.
 Archaeologists digging in Egyptian ruins found early grinding stones and baking chambers for yeast-raised bread, as well as drawings of 4,000-year-old bakeries and breweries.
 Vessels studied from several archaeological sites in Israel (dating to around 5,000, 3,000 and 2,500 years ago), which were believed to have contained alcoholic beverages (beer and mead), were found to contain yeast colonies that had survived over the millennia, providing the first direct biological evidence of yeast use in early cultures.
 In 1680, Dutch naturalist Anton van Leeuwenhoek first microscopically observed yeast, but at the time did not consider them to be living organisms, but rather globular structures as researchers were doubtful whether yeasts were algae or fungi.
 Theodor Schwann recognized them as fungi in 1837.

+A biochemical process used to produce energy from the breakdown of carbohydrates (such as the sugar maltose) to simpler molecules such as ethanol.
+Fermentation by yeast produces beverages such as beer and wine.

 In 1857, French microbiologist Louis Pasteur showed that by bubbling oxygen into the yeast broth, cell growth could be increased, but fermentation was inhibited – an observation later called the "Pasteur effect".
 In the paper "Mémoire sur la fermentation alcoolique," Pasteur proved that alcoholic fermentation was conducted by living yeasts and not by a chemical catalyst.

 By the late 18th century two yeast strains used in brewing had been identified: Saccharomyces cerevisiae (top-fermenting yeast) and S. pastorianus (bottom-fermenting yeast).
 S. cerevisiae has been sold commercially by the Dutch for bread-making since 1780; while, around 1800, the Germans started producing S. cerevisiae in the form of cream.
 In 1825, a method was developed to remove the liquid so the yeast could be prepared as solid blocks.
 The industrial production of yeast blocks was enhanced by the introduction of the filter press in 1867.
 In 1872, Baron Max de Springer developed a manufacturing process to create granulated yeast from beetroot molasses, a technique that was used until the first World War.
 In the United States, naturally occurring airborne yeasts were used almost exclusively until commercial yeast was marketed at the Centennial Exposition in 1876 in Philadelphia, where Charles L. Fleischmann exhibited the product and a process to use it, as well as serving the resultant baked bread.

 The mechanical refrigerator (first patented in the 1850s in Europe) liberated brewers and winemakers from seasonal constraints for the first time and allowed them to exit cellars and other earthen environments.
 For John Molson, who made his livelihood in Montreal prior to the development of the refrigerator, the brewing season lasted from September through to May.
 The same seasonal restrictions formerly governed the distiller's art.